ghostFaceKillah/deep-rl-berkeley/hw3/README.md

 - Make nice training graphs (perhaps showing the testing / training error variance in different runs?).
 - Add some flow to this writeup
+- Describe an error that I have done that made the first iteration not to work